noseka1/noseka1.github.io/source/_posts/2015-05-02-dynamic-dns-with-bind-and-dhclient.markdown

 ---
 layout: post
 title: "Dynamic DNS with BIND and dhclient"
-date: 2015-04-28 07:21:43 -0700
+date: 2015-05-02 19:21:43 -0700
 comments: true
-categories:
+categories: devops
-published: false
 ---
 In this blogpost we're going to configure the BIND server to accept dynamic updates.
-The client machines themselves will send the updates to the DNS server instead of letting DHCP server update the DNS.
+Client machines themselves will send the updates to the DNS server instead of letting DHCP server update the DNS.
 A great setup for situations where the DHCP server is not in your control.

 <!-- more -->